 If you find yourself in Reykjavik on the weekend and you are looking for a break from the tourist-focused shops found in the city, make your way over to the flea market and browse the available goods and food alongside some locals.

 Day 4 – Driving to Hotel Ranga

 Our fourth day in Iceland was a travel day.
 After three nights in Reykjavik, the remainder of our 7-night visit would be at the Hotel Ranga in Hella, Iceland.
 This is about a 2-hour drive South of Reykjavik along the country’s Route 1 highway.

 Route 1, also known as the “Ring Road” circles the entire country.
-Almost everywhere you want to go in Iceland is either on or directly off of this road and many people actually travel the entire 827 mile (1332km) road during a visit to Iceland as a way to see the entire country (this is what we hope to do with our kids on a future Icelandic adventure).
+Almost everywhere you want to go in Iceland is either on or directly off of this road and many people actually travel the entire 827 mile (1332km) road during a visit to Iceland as a way to see the entire country (this is what we hope to do on a future Icelandic adventure).
 The road itself is well paved and easy to follow, which was a good thing because our trip South on this day was done in the most challenging weather I have ever had to drive in.